kharyam/bpms-fuse-techday/bpms/README.md

  ![Default GAV](images/defaultgav.png)

 ## Upload the datamodel jar file
-Our process will used the Person object contained in the maven datamodel project.
+Our process will use the Person object contained in the maven datamodel project.
 We will upload it to BPMS to make it available to the process.

 1. In JBoss Developer Studio, right click the datamodel folder and select **Run As** -> **Maven install**